1. The PIAMA research project

-The PIAMA-study is a large ongoing population-based cohort study with prenatal inclusion and follow-up until the current age of 18 years.
+The PIAMA-study is a large ongoing population-based birth cohort study with prenatal inclusion and follow-up until the current age of 23/24 years.
 The study was designed to investigate the influence of lifestyle and environment on the development of asthma, allergy and lung function.
 It therefore contains a detailed characterization of lifestyle and environmental exposures in all stages of childhood.

 Successful (international) research collaboration confers clear benefits to the collaborating parties and to scientific progress in general.
 Data from the PIAMA study has been used in international collaborations over the years to study asthma and allergy, resulting in many scientific papers, as can be seen in "publicaties".

 The PIAMA study group welcomes initiatives from external researchers or research groups who want to make use of the PIAMA data for specific research questions in collaboration with the PIAMA group, or members thereof.
-An overview of the data available in the PIAMA study can be found at http://www.birthcohorts.net/
+An overview of the data available in the PIAMA study can be found at http://www.birthcohorts.net/.

 Interested researchers can contact one of the PIAMA Principal Investigators with their questions or proposals.